To say that 2020 has been a strange and challenging year is of course an understatement, but for us at Fiera, it hasn’t been all bad.

 1. Ahead of the curve.
 We love a good challenge and we tackled some doosies in 2020.
 One of those challenges in particular was to develop the first ever Natural Asset Inventory for an Alberta Municipality.
 This project included the development of a comprehensive inventory of all the natural features present within the Town of Okotoks, and for each feature, our team estimated the monetary value of key ecosystem services provided by those features (you can link to the technical report here).

-An ecosystem service is defined as any benefit the people derive from nature, and includes things such as food, fresh water, flood protection, and recreation, to name only a few.
+An ecosystem service is defined as any benefit that people derive from nature, and includes things such as food, fresh water, flood protection, and recreation, to name only a few.
 The natural asset inventory developed by our team was then integrated into the Town’s existing Asset Management system, so that the value of the services provided by natural assets in the Town can be considered along side all of the other other municipal assets when making decisions about land management.
 Complicated problems like this need to be worked on collaboratively with subject matter experts like Nichols Applied Management Inc. who provided the economic component to this work, which leads us nicely to highlight number 2 for 2020.

 2. Partnerships.
 Fiera has always enjoyed playing with others, but it can sometimes be difficult to find partners who share our values and priorities.
 However, 2020 was a very good year for partnerships, and we have found ourselves working closely with some great organizations.
 I’m talking about inspiring, progressive, and leading organizations like the Yellowstone to Yukon Conservation Initiative (Y2Y), the Nature Conservancy of Canada (NCC), Miistakis Institute, and WPACs, like the North Saskatchewan Watershed Alliance, the Athabasca Watershed Council, the Red Deer River Watershed Alliance, and more.